ObjectBox Admin

 Flutter

-instance and call start
+Create an Admin instance and call start:

-:boxStore = MyObjectBox.builder().androidContext(this).build();
+boxStore = MyObjectBox.builder().androidContext(this).build();

 if (BuildConfig.DEBUG) {